lsw04020315/LLM-TSP/README.md

 Then place the downloaded data in the folder./dataset.
 Here is a summary of supported datasets.

+3.Download the GPT-2 Large Language Model,https://huggingface.co/openai-community/gpt2

-3.Train and evaluate model.
+4.Train and evaluate model.
 We provide the experiment scripts for all benchmarks under the folder ./scripts/.

 You can reproduce the experiment results as the following examples: